Arrival in Málaga

 - Detailed travel documents 1x per room (German, English, French) with route maps, route description, local attractions, important telephone numbers

 - 1 Bus transfer to Granada to the Alhambra incl. admission fee and guided tour (German, English)

-- 1 Train journey from Brenes – Seville incl. bike
+- 1 Train journey from Brenes – Seville excl. bike

 - EUROBIKE signposting